syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 The Script tag is used to include executable user defined code snippets inside the HTML document.
 This is to make the HTML document self-contained and not to depend on external means for executing an action.

-HTMLUI supports C#, Visual Basic and Javascript.
+HTMLUI supports C#, Visual Basic and JavaScript.
 The language attribute is used to choose the script language from the supported types.